-1. Do nothing If you do nothing, you will give up the right to collect under the settlement and you will give up the right to sue Canada or others on your own or bring a Human Rights complaint in relation to any sexual harassment, sexual assault or discrimination you experienced while serving in the military or as a DND/SNPF employee.
-2. Submit a Claim Form In order to mal restorative enga together with a available from t In order to make a claim for financial compensation, and/or seek to participate in the restorative engagement program, you must submit an Individual Application/ Claim Form together with all supporting documentation to the Administrator by •.
+1. Do nothing

+If you do nothing, you will give up the right to collect under the settlement and you will give up the right to sue Canada or others on your own or bring a Human Rights complaint in relation to any sexual harassment, sexual assault or discrimination you experienced while serving in the military or as a DND/SNPF employee.

+- 2. Submit a Claim Form In order to make a claim for financial compensation, and/or seek to participate in the restorative engagement program, you must submit an Individual Application/ Claim Form together with all supporting documentation to the Administrator by •.
 Claim forms are available from the Administrator and may also be accessed and completed electronically here •.
 Claims will be accepted as of •.
-The deadline to file an Individual Application/ Claim Form Form is •.
-3. Opt Out If you don't want to be bound by the settlement, you can Opt Out of the class action.
-You will have until • to submit your Opt Out Form to the Administrator.
+The deadline to file an Individual Application/ Claim Form is •. - 3.
+Opt Out If you don't want to be bound by the settlement, you can Opt Out of the class action.
+You will have until to submit your Opt Out Form to the Administrator.
 Opt Out Forms are available from the Administrator and may also be accessed and completed electronically here •.
 If you Opt Out, you will not be entitled to any financial compensation from the settlement, but you will keep your right to sue Canada or others on your own or bring a Human Rights complaint in relation to any sexual harassment, sexual assault or discrimination you experienced while serving in the military, or employed with the DND/SNPF, subject to any time or other legal limitations applying to your claim.